Wait for or send a signal. Waitfor is used to synchronize events between one or more networked computers.

 You can run multiple instances of WAITFOR on a single computer, but each instance must wait for a different signal.
 Only one instance of WAITFOR can wait for a given signal on a given computer.
 Computers can only receive signals if they are in the same domain as the computer sending the signal.

-Batch scripts including WAITFOR may be run as Scheduled tasks under the SYSTEM account.
+Batch scripts including WAITFOR can be run as Scheduled tasks under the SYSTEM account.

 Typical WAITFOR applications include waiting for large ROBOCOPY jobs to complete, restarting services across a cluster/farm, FTP or BITS downloads, compiling software builds etc.